ocupop/dartlang.org/src/_articles/beyond-async.md

 ## Generators

-Dart 1.9 introduces <em>generator functions</em>.
+Dart 1.9 introduced <em>generator functions</em>.
 These are functions that
 lazily compute a sequence of results.
 There are two kinds of generators&mdash;synchronous and asynchronous.
 A synchronous generator produces values on demand&mdash;consumers pull the values from the generator.
 An